 Longing for a meal that feels comforting?
 Roast Lamb with Mint Sauce is one of them is the dish that never fails to impress.
 It has juicy, tender meat and refreshing minty kick.
 This recipe is perfect for holiday dinners, weekend gatherings, or if you want a restaurant-quality roast at home this is for you.
+If you enjoy hearty comfort meals like this, you might also love Classic Australian Meat Pie (Aussie Beef Pie) for another rich and satisfying dish.
 Don’t wait for Easter or any special occasion to bring this recipe to the table again.

 Roast lamb originated as traditional centerpiece in European and Middle Eastern cuisines, but pairing lamb with mint sauce is modern twist created from British culinary heritage.
 Seeing back centuries, mint was thought a natural complement to lamb because of its ability to cut through the richness of the meat.
 Today, it is a beloved combination not just in the UK, but worldwide especially in Australia and New Zealand, where lamb roasts are often provided on Sundays and festive holidays.